 - 1. Develop a Delaware County protocol for municipalities to manage woody debris in stream systems.
-(DCSWCD SCMPr Coordinator, NYC DEP Project Manager, DCDPW) - 2.
+(DCSWCD SCMPr Coordinator, DEP Project Manager, DCDPW) - 2.
 Design and implement two demonstration projects that utilize the woody debris protocol developed by the SCMPr.
-(SCMPr Staff) - 3.
+(SCMPr Staff) - a.
+Steele Brook woody debris removal SMIP grant to be completed in 2020. - 3.
 Undertake a periodic review of the woody debris protocol developed by the SCMPr.
-(SCMPr Staff, NYC DEP Staff)
+(SCMPr Staff, DEP Staff)